 So, unlike a thoughtless attitude to cost management, a serious and careful approach to this essential practice can take you and your project a long way.

-Project Cost Management: 4 Main Processes
+4 Key Project Cost Management Processes

 The process of successful project cost management is conducted systematically and usually involves 4 steps:

-- Resource planning
+- Work scope planning

 - Cost estimation